Design strategy for a trading company

 Creating a design team

-• My plan was to not only conduct research that informed work on existing products, but to also provide intelligence that informed strategic decisions, supporting the work of management, market intelligence, marketing and more.
+• My observations covered not just insights for future products, but also providing intelligence that could inform strategic decisions, supporting the work of management, market intelligence, sales, marketing and more.

 Discoveries